Farieamow/Android-app-manual-testing-/README.md

 ## Objective ##
 ### The goal of this testing is to ensure: ###

-- 1.The functionality of the Sign Up and Login workflows is robust and error-free.
+- The functionality of the Sign Up and Login workflows is robust and error-free.
-- 2.The user experience (UX) is intuitive and seamless.
+- The user experience (UX) is intuitive and seamless.
-- 3.Security measures are implemented to protect user data.
+- Security measures are implemented to protect user data.
-- 4.The app performs consistently across various platforms and environments.
+- The app performs consistently across various platforms and environments.
 ## Test Plan ##
 ### Scope ###
 Features Tested: